Well-posedness and Critical Index Set of the Cauchy Problem for the Coupled KdV-KdV Systems on $\mathbb{T}$: Linear estimates

-For the constant $C|\a|^{-\frac{1}{12}}$ on the right hand side of (\ref{L4 est}), its explicit dependence on $\a$ is not important while its independence on $\lambda$ and $\beta$ is the key point here.
-When $\alpha =1$, $\beta =0$ and $\lambda=1$, Lemma \ref{Lemma, L4 est} was first proved by Bourgain in \cite{Bou93b} for a version when the left hand side of (\ref{L4 est}) is localized in time.
+When $\alpha =1$ and $\lambda=1$, Lemma \ref{Lemma, L4 est} was first proved by Bourgain in \cite{Bou93b} for a version when the left hand side of (\ref{L4 est}) is localized in time.
 Then Tao removed such a restriction in (\cite{Tao01}, Proposition 6.4).
 Later, a more elementary proof was provided by Oh in his online note \cite{Oh12}.
 Actually, similar method had been applied earlier to the Schr\"odinger equation (see e.g. \cite{Tao06}, Proposition 2.13).
-But the previous results do not directly imply the general case, in particular, it is unclear whether the constant on the right hand side of (\ref{L4 est}) is independent of $\lambda$ and $\beta$.
-So for completeness, we still give the proof of Lemma \ref{Lemma, L4 est} (follow the method in Oh\cite{Oh12}) in the appendix.